 9. Focus Friend

-Focus Friend gamifies focus time with a cute bean character that grows as you stay on task.
-It combines a playful reward system with Deep Focus app‑locking to help you resist distractions.
+Focus Friend gamifies focus with a bean character that grows as you stay on task.
+It combines visual rewards with Deep Focus app‑locking to help resist distractions.

-The free version is functional, with a Pro option that unlocks more customization.
-Some users may prefer a more straightforward planning tool, but the gamified approach can be highly motivating for others.
+The free version is functional; a Pro tier unlocks customization.
+The gamified approach can be motivating for people who respond well to visual rewards.

 Website: https://www.yourfocusfriend.com